OBITORASU/terMEME/README.md

 - `w3m-img or imlib2`
     - For image rendering inside the terminal.
 - `imagemagick`
-    - If your terminal has trouble rendering the images, it will have the option to display the image externally.
+    - If your terminal has trouble rendering the images, it will have the option to display the images externally.

 ## Python Dependencies